-Dome of Masjid e Nabawi is also known as Gunbad e Khizra.
-There are 6 facts which will amaze you and clarify all the misconceptions about it.
+Dome of Masjid e Nabawi, also known as Gunbad e Khizra.
+6 facts will amaze you and clarify all the misconceptions about it.

 1. The dome kept decorated differently with different ears

-People in historical era used to decorate the tomb with silver and gold jewels.
-As time passed by, all of it was taken off and the grave remained the simple one.
-No one in the history every decorated the grave but indeed decorated the tomb.
+People in the historical era used to decorate the tomb with silver and gold jewels.
+As time passed, all of it was taken off, and the grave remained simple.
+No one in history ever decorated the grave but indeed decorated the tomb.
 Prophet Muhammad PBUH’s grave is 2 cubits long and 41 inches high.

 2. Once the Dome of Prophet Mosque was burnt

-In 1481, the mosque got stuck with huge fire which almost burnt the dome of Masjid e Nawabi.
-Furthermore, the walls of inner chamber got affected too, which later had to reconstructed.
+In 1481, the mosque got stuck with a huge fire that almost burnt the dome of Masjid e Nawabi.
+Furthermore, the walls of the inner chamber got affected too, which later had to reconstruct.

 3. The Dome was never there, It was constructed in 678 AH